Disk Quotas, File Storage and Archiving

 I think I need a bigger quota

-If you have deleted all unnecessary files, compressed any large files that you aren't currently using, have made sensible use of scratch partitions (e.g. for large data files that could be recreated or for archives of old files or PDFs etc) but still need more space, then just email IT help to ask for more quota.
+If you have deleted all unnecessary files, compressed any large files that you aren't currently using, have made sensible use of scratch partitions (e.g. for large data files that could be recreated or for archives of old files or PDFs etc), made use of OneDrive or RFS where appropriate, but still need more space, then just email IT support to ask for more quota.
+Please be aware though the maximum quota provided is typically ~150GB.